Hands up if you think spinning bears no resemblance to cycling outside and has zero benefits for a real-life cyclist?

 It’s easy to get carried away during a hard interval, holding the handlebars with the kind of grip you’d apply to your top tube if the bike was at risk of falling off a cliff.
 But doing so takes away from the core strength element that you can gain from using your trunk muscles to keep yourself upright.

 To get the position right, draw your stomach in and tense your pelvic floor muscles.
-Try to concentrate on your position wherever possible – especially when getting in and out the saddle.
+Try to concentrate on your position wherever possible – especially when getting in and out of the saddle.